Eino: Workflow Orchestration Framework

 })

-When using WithCustomExtractor, all type alignment validations during Compile time cannot be performed and can only be postponed to runtime validation.
+When using WithCustomExtractor, all compile-time type alignment checks cannot be performed and can only be deferred to runtime validation.

-- Restrictions on Map Key: Only string or string alias (types that can be converted to string) are supported.
+• Map key restrictions: only string, or string alias (types that can be converted to string).

-- If the mapping source is Map Key, the Map must contain this key.
-However, if the mapping source is Stream, Einos cannot determine whether this key appears at least once in all frames of the stream, so verification cannot be performed for Stream.
+• If the mapping source is a Map Key, the Map must contain this key.
+However, if the mapping source is a Stream, Eino cannot determine whether this key appears at least once across all frames in the stream, so validation cannot be performed for Streams.

-- If the source or target field of the mapping belongs to a struct, these fields must be exported because reflection is used internally.
+• If the mapping source field or target field belongs to a struct, these fields must be exported, because reflection is used internally.

-- Mapping source is nil: Generally supported, only reports an error when the mapping target cannot be nil, such as when the target is a basic type (int, etc.).
+• Nil mapping source: generally supported, only errors when the mapping target cannot be nil, such as basic types (int, etc.).

 Coze-Studio Workflow

-Coze-Studio The workflow engine of the open-source version is based on the Eino Workflow orchestration framework.
+Coze-Studio open source version’s workflow engine is built on the Eino Workflow orchestration framework.
 See: 11.
-New Workflow Node Type (Backend)
+Adding New Workflow Node Types (Backend)